 - Massage the kale in a little bit of olive oil (about two tablespoons) to soften its texture for a couple of minutes.

 - Add a little bit of salt to taste.

 - Then add some lemon juice (about one tablespoon)

-A creamy pesto dressing
+A creamy avocado pesto recipe

 - Store in an airtight container or sealed mason jar and refrigerate for up to 3 or 4 days.

-- avocado: this is the base of this vegan pesto dressing, and it is all you need to make it super creamy.
+- Avocado: this is the base of this (vegan) pesto dressing, and it is all you need to make it super creamy.